 This article lists all GED (in Maine: HiSET) prep sites and testing centers in the Presque Isle area.
 To earn your high school equivalency degree in Maine, you’ll need to pass the five tests of the HiSET exam.

-The HiSET exam can be taken online or at state-approved test centers in many states.
+In many states, the HiSET exam can be taken online or at state-approved test centers.
 In Maine, though, the HiSET exam is not offered online.

 The exam is for adults without a high school diploma.
 This way, they have the opportunity to earn an equivalent degree.